kalemaria/pycurv/README.md

 - vesicle: membrane segmentation of a vesicle from a cryo-electron tomogram (Bäuerlein et al. 2017)
-- vesicle: compartment segmentation of a cortical ER membrane from a cryo-electron tomogram (Collado et al. 2019)
+- ER: compartment segmentation of a cortical ER membrane from a cryo-electron tomogram (Collado et al. 2019), deposited in EM Data Bank (EMD-10765)
+- Golgi and vesicles: compartment segmentations of the Golgi apparatus and Golgi-derived vesicles from a cryo-electron tomogram, deposited in EM Data Bank (EMD-10766)
 - embryo: surfaces of C. elegans embryo cells imaged by confocal light microscopy and segmented by LimeSeg (Machado et al., BMC Bioinformatics 2019)
 - brain: cortical pial surfaces of both human brain hemispheres imaged by MRI